Jomar77/streak-saver/tiktok-extension/README.md

 - **Uses your session**: No credentials stored or transmitted
 - **Open source**: All code is visible and auditable

+## ⚠️ Important Disclaimer

+**USE AT YOUR OWN RISK**

+This extension is provided for **educational and personal use only**.

+- 🚫 **Terms of Service**: Using automation tools may violate TikTok's Terms of Service
+- ⛔ **Account Risk**: Your TikTok account could be suspended, restricted, or permanently banned
+- 📵 **No Guarantees**: The extension may stop working if TikTok updates their website
+- 🔒 **No Warranty**: This software is provided "as is" without any warranty
+- 👤 **Personal Responsibility**: You are solely responsible for any consequences of using this extension

+**The developer is not responsible for:**
+- Account suspensions or bans
+- Loss of data or messages
+- Any damages arising from the use of this extension
+- Changes to TikTok's platform that break functionality

+By using this extension, you acknowledge these risks and agree to use it responsibly.

 ## 📝 Customization

 ### Add More Messages